tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 His manic giggle sent shivers down my spine.
 “Then you know what to do.
 Just like your father.
 We sinned as a town.
 We *killed* a sacred beast, and there's no running away.
 We will keep dying, offering our children  to darkness and despair that is endless!
 That will never stop!
 They will *keep* dying, and the survivors will be creating future murderers and corpses for a town that does not deserve a second chance."

-Daniels’s expression twitched, and for the fraction of a moment I swear I saw coherence.
+Daniel's expression twitched, and for the fraction of a moment I swear I saw coherence.
 He wasn't crazy.
 He was upset.
 It was enough to send me stumbling back, phantom bugs choking filling my mouth.
 “Unless…” He caught himself, exhaling a breath.
 “You end it.”.

 I opened my mouth to speak, before he cut me off.